-The recommended minimum LCOL structure is as follows:
+The recommended LCOL structure minimum is as follows:

 - 1. LCOL Chair A person (or people) who: - a.
-Works with the rest of the LCOL, the field staff, and the Volunteer Engagement Committee to provide the six core services and complementary local services agreed upon by the LCOL. - b.
+Works with the rest of the LCOL, the field staff, and the VEC to provide core services and complementary local services agreed upon by the LCOL. - b.
 Ensures the tasks of the LCOL are met following the LCOL work plan, yearly plan, strategic operational plan, etc. - c.
-Ensures communication is happening in all levels of the field office, using all tools available, such as ACA Connect, Facebook page, e-newsletters, emails via Informz. - d.
+Ensures communication is happening in all levels of the field office, using all tools available, such as ACA Connect, Facebook page, e-newsletters, and emails via ACA's email marketing tool. - d.
 Works with the LCOL to broaden the input into decision-making by forming and developing committees, advisory panels, task groups, and so on to meet the needs of a local area. - e.
-Serves as the primary representative to the NCOL as stated in the NCOL operating code. - f.
-Works with the field staff to schedule, plan, coordinate. and chair all meetings/gatherings of the LCOL as needed and document meetings as needed (action plans, voting results, etc.). - 2.
-Accreditation and Standards Leader A person (or people) who has been selected to serve as the leader (or leaders) of the ACA accreditation/standards initiatives in the local area.
-This leader may or may not be the standards chair and must serve on the Local Office Standards Committee. - 3.
-Community and Business Development Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA community and business development initiatives in the local area. - 4.
-Government Relations Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA government relations initiatives in the local area. - 5.
-Membership Recruitment and Retention Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA membership development and retention initiatives in the local area. - 6.
-Professional Development Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA professional development initiatives in the local area. - 7.
+Serves as the primary representative to the NCOL as stated in the NCOL operating code.
+If there are co-chairs, one representative needs to be selected to serve as the NCOL representative. - f.
+Works with the field staff to schedule, plan, coordinate, document, and chair all meetings or gatherings of the LCOL as needed (action plans, voting results, etc.). - 2.
+Government Relations Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA government relations initiatives in the local area. - Membership Recruitment and Retention Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA membership development, networking, and retention initiatives in the local area. - 4.
+Professional Development Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA professional development initiatives in the local area. - 5.
 Volunteer Engagement Leader A person (or people) who has been selected to serve as the leader (or leaders) of ACA volunteer engagement and development initiatives in the local area.